-MXP at Conrad HSTags: outreach, motivate, connect, and motivate
+MXP at Conrad HSTags: outreach, motivate, connect, motivate, and mxp

 Sharing STEM opportinities with kids and their families at Conrad HS